mlavi/hugo/content/post/blacklivesmatter.md

 If the United States still cannot coordinate an effective response to save lives during a global pandemic as a health issue, then there is no question that protests leading to revolution is needed to change our society when Black Lives Matter.
 Every citizen's life is at risk and we must demand more of ourselves and our government to change.

-I've been silent this past weeks, largely because I'm angry by the amount of human suffering and ignorance during the Corona virus pandemic.
-This has been exacerbated by a failure of leadership on many levels of the American Federal, State, and local government.

 I cannot be complicit with the injustice I've seen, so I cannot be silent anymore.
 There is a problem of perception in America, so I will make my principles clear so that their implications follow a logical order to arrive at desired solutions and outcomes.

 # Black Lives Matter (BLM)